Neodymium7/BetterDiscordStuff/TypingUsersPopouts/README.md

 # TypingUsersPopouts
-Opens User Popout when clicking on a user's name in the typing area.
+Opens the user's popout when clicking on a name in the typing area.